Theatre Studies

 • Three letters of recommendation via UBC’s eReference system

-• A resume of your academic training
+• A resume of your academic background

 Quick Links